+Learn couching stitch.
 This is the opportunity you have been waiting for.
 A legitimate reason to sit back and put your feet up and be couching.
 Not as the regular couch potato, but as a very industrious seamstress using the technique of couching to create some beautiful embroidery.

 Couching makes use of two threads at a time.
 A top thread or surface thread and a stitching thread that holds the surface thread in place.
-The surface thread is held on top of the fabric and is stitched over by the stitching thread holding it firmly in place.

 Couching can be a ‘free form’ experience or it can follow a pattern.
 It is especially suited to monograms.

 The surface thread can be thicker or textured because it does not enter the fabric but rests on the surface.
 In fact, the main thread can even be fabric strips or even cord instead of embroidery floss.
 Yarn makes a nice couching thread especially when it is all bobbly and uneven.